As with any type of surgery, a gastrectomy carries a risk of complications. Problems can also occur because of changes in the way you digest food.

-Vomiting occurs when bile (a fluid used by the digestive system to break down fats) and digestive juices build up in your duodenum overnight, before spilling back into what remains of your stomach.
-The duodenum is the first part of your small intestine.
+Vomiting occurs when bile – a fluid used by the digestive system to break down fats – and digestive juices build up in the first part of your small intestine (duodenum) overnight, before moving into what remains of your stomach.

-Due to its reduced size, your stomach is likely to feel uncomfortably full and this will trigger a vomiting reflex to get rid of the excess fluids and bile.
+Because of its reduced size, your stomach is likely to feel uncomfortably full, triggering a vomiting reflex to get rid of the excess fluids and bile.

-During a gastrectomy, it is sometimes necessary to cut a nerve called the vagus nerve.
-The vagus nerve helps control the movement of food through your digestive system.
+During a gastrectomy, it's sometimes necessary to cut a nerve called the vagus nerve, causing many people to experience bouts of diarrhoea.
+The vagus nerve helps to control the movement of food through your digestive system.

 Speak to your doctor or nurse if you have diarrhoea, as treatments are available.